rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 ## Creating an IV and encrypting the message

-Here we're creating an [initialization vector (IV)](https://en.wikipedia.org/wiki/Initialization_vector) using the method we used to create our salt.
+Here we're creating an [IV (initialization vector)](https://en.wikipedia.org/wiki/Initialization_vector) using the method we used to create our salt.
 We then use the IV, and our derived key to encrypt our message.

 ```
 // Generate a random Initialization Vector.